 Expats who plan on travelling within Portugal have a number of options available to them.
-Generally, those residing in Portugese cities such as Lisbon, Faro and Porto will find that having a car is unnecessary; unless they want to travel to other parts of the country.
+Generally, those residing in Portuguese cities such as Lisbon, Faro and Porto will find that having a car is unnecessary, unless they want to travel to other parts of the country.

 Trains in Portugal are a comfortable and efficient way to travel between cities.
 However, train travel will require some forward planning because services do not operate at such frequent intervals.
 The bus network is far more comprehensive and covers areas located inland.

 Expats living in rural Portugal or in the Algarve tend to own cars.
 While Portugal's road infrastructure is modern, there are some driving conditions that new expat drivers may take some time getting accustomed to.

 Portugal's capital city, Lisbon, and other urban hubs such as Porto have modern transport networks comprising of trains, buses, trams and metro systems.

 However, at the national level, public transportation in Portugal is not as extensive as expats would find in other European countries.
 The railway network in Portugal is limited, which leaves just one option for those without a private vehicle - intercity buses.

 The rail network in Portugal, run by Comboios de Portugal (CP), is somewhat limited.